davidfrisch/UNIFR_API_EPUCK/docs/graphic_user_interface.rst

     :alt: Picture of the GUI camera of the Epucks

 * You can move the slider to adjust the refresh rate of the stream.
-* You can send messages to robots.
 * You can take a picture of the steam and it will save it on the same directory specified before.
+* Copy/Paste the directory link